CalebEverett/pysgd/README.md

 #### Tests

-Tests are are performed with [pytest](http://doc.pytest.org/en/latest/index.html) and cover 100% of code.
+Tests are are performed with [pytest](http://doc.pytest.org/en/latest/index.html) and cover 100% of the code.

 In addition to sample data sets, the [Stablinsky-Tang function](https://en.wikipedia.org/wiki/Test_functions_for_optimization) is used for testing.
 This function is non-convex with straightforward gradient computations that makes it possible to compare the values produced by the algorithms with values that can be calculate directly.
 By using two dimensional inputs all of the possible values of `J` within a range of `theta` values can be plotted as a surface.  `J_theta` for each iteration of the algorithm can then be plotted on the surface in order to visualize the gradient descent.